Stardom is not what I imagined when The Weeknd first emerged from the shadows all those years ago.

 11. "Love To Lay"

 Love the rhythm.
 “Love To Lay” could’ve been on Kiss Land.
 Reminds me of “Belong To The World.”
 This might be the first Weeknd album where more dancing is done than drugs.
-There’s some grooves on here.
+There are some grooves on here.
 He should’ve just committed to making a condensed album full of upbeat dance records.
 The electric guitar at the end is a cool outro but very little chance I’ll revisit this one.

 12. "A Lonely Night"

 Zoned out for a second wondering who his barber might be.
 Can Weeknd just walk into the barbershop?
 The album might not be dead but the long album might have to be put in the grave.
 This song isn’t bad, but it doesn’t have any outstanding qualities that truly puts a spotlight on it.
 There just seems to be too many ideas he wanted to execute, too many sounds he wanted to explore, and I can tip my hat to his ambition but I’m already feeling that this album should have been cut into two halves.
 Not a bad song, but not a special song either.
-Maybe on a lonely night it’ll speak to me.
+Maybe on a lonely night, it’ll speak to me.

 Attention, gain back my attention.
 Slow build up.
 I’ve long stopped trying to put this story together.
 But it’s interesting that he went from singing about a lonely night to singing about a woman who is an attention seeker.
-I do like this song the way he details how fame, stardom and celebrity makes it incredibly hard to balance a regular, functioning relationship.
+I do like this song the way he details how fame, stardom, and celebrity make it incredibly hard to balance a regular, functioning relationship.
 What the hell did he just do to his voice?
 This effect was not necessary.
 Sounded like R2D2's batteries are dying and he's trying to speak his final words.
 It was a keeper until he decided to butcher a good moment.

 14. "Ordinary Life"